LanternD/ece885-simplified-mgu-rnn-exploration/README.md

 Implement 2 variants of the MGU RNN.
 Compare their performance with standard LSTM, standard MGU using MNIST, NIST, and IMDB database.

+The standard MGU paper is presented in "Zhou et al. Minimal Gated Unit for Recurrent Neural Networks.pdf".

 ## Requirement

 See "ECE-CSE885_Final_Project_SS2017V.pdf"